 Exercise is important to your overall wellness.
 It can improve almost any aspect of your life.
 Start your morning with a short run, or maybe just a few minutes of stretching and yoga.
 Even a small change in this area can make a big impact.
 If you are feeling well physically, your work life will be more productive.
 It’s also a fantastic way to alleviate stress if and when you are feeling overwhelmed.
 It’s a great coping mechanism for those tough days.

-Moving in relation to business can sometimes be good as well.
-Maybe it’s as simple as changing the location, or setup of your home office.
-Maybe it is changing direction a bit with your company and switching up what it is you offer.
-Or, maybe it’s an even more significant move and changing companies, positions or businesses altogether.
+Moving in relation to business can sometimes be good, as well.
+Maybe it’s as simple as changing the location or setup of your home office.
+Perhaps it is changing direction a bit with your company and switching up what it is you offer.
+Or, maybe it’s an even more significant move and changing companies, positions, or businesses altogether.

 Liven up your schedule with a planned activity or road trip.
 Nothing brings on spring fever like a nice sunny drive to someplace different.
 You could join a networking group or a book club, or just plan a weekly outing with the kids.
 After spending a lot of time indoors this winter, planning some different activities can give you a new outlook and change up your scenery.

 Is your social media posting random, disorganized, and sporadic?
-Use a free service, like Hootsuite and plan out your social media posts for the week.
-This way you can make sure you are getting adequate coverage.
+Use a service like SocialBee, and plan out your social media posts for the week.
+This way, you can make sure you are getting adequate coverage.
 Scheduling your posts allows you to be more consistent and steady.
 You don’t have to remember to post about your new Wednesday promotion on Wednesday morning if you already have it scheduled.
-I like Hootsuite because it's free and you can see all of your accounts and scheduled posts on one platform.
+I like SocialBee because it’s affordable ($19 a month), and you can see all of your accounts and scheduled posts on one platform.